 Retaining Your Legal File | NJ Legal Malpractice Attorneys

 Why keeping copies of your legal files is critical in NJ.
-Learn attorney file retention rules and steps to protect yourself from malpractice losses.
+Learn attorney file retention rules and steps to protect yourself from malpractice.

 Attorneys are generally required to retain client files for seven years in most cases, according to N.J.
 Admin.
 Code § 13:34-27.1.